-- a) The enquiry and quotation stage to ensure that no commitment is given to prepare an unsafe mixture. - b) The acceptance of order into processing system to ensure that orders for unsafe mixtures are not accepted. - c) The formulation of gas mixing instructions to ensure that formulation is only undertaken by authorised personnel. - d) The approval of gas mixing instructions to ensure approval of written instructions prior to issue to production (see 6.5 below). - e) If a computer system is used to calculate and/or store gas mixing instructions then to ensure that non-approved instructions are not released for production use.
+- a) Enquiry and quotation stage to ensure that no commitment is given to prepare an unsafe mixture. - b) Acceptance of order into processing system to ensure that orders for unsafe mixtures are not accepted. - c) Formulation of gas mixing instructions to ensure that formulation is only undertaken by trained and authorised personnel. - d) Approval of gas mixing instructions to ensure approval of written instructions prior to issue to production (see 6.5). - e) Computer systems used to calculate and/or store gas mixing instructions to ensure that non-approved instructions are not released for production use.
 Safeguards against keying errors shall be incorporated into the system.